Jacques-on-Call/edit-ui/README.md

 npm run build --prefix ./easy-seo
 ```
 The optimized and bundled assets will be placed in the `easy-seo/dist` directory.

+## 4. Development Notes

+### CSS Modules Refactoring (Sept 2025)

+The application's styling has been refactored to align with the "Component-based styling" principle outlined in this README.
+All components within `easy-seo/src/` now use CSS Modules (`*.module.css`) instead of global CSS imports.

+**Key Learnings:**

+*   **Build Process:** The Vite build process is strict about resolving imports.
+During the refactoring, it was discovered that some parent components were importing CSS for their children (e.g., `FileExplorer.jsx` importing `ContextMenu.css`).
+This is an anti-pattern that was resolved by ensuring each component exclusively imports its own styles.
+*   **Dependency Trail:** A large-scale refactor like this can create a "trail" of broken imports that only become apparent during the production build.
+It's crucial to run a build after making significant changes to catch these issues early.

+**Suggestions for Future Improvements:**

+*   **Shared Styles:** Some components, like `CreateModal.jsx` and `RenameModal.jsx`, use the same stylesheet.
+While this works, a better approach would be to create a generic `Modal` component that encapsulates the shared styling, which other modals can then use.
+This would improve reusability and make the styling more robust.

 Jules Instructions:
 Jules map CSS modules directly to JSX without ambiguity.
 I’ll describe the architecture in precise component terms, not loose words.